The Shark Random Swim (L\'evy flight with memory): Connection to random recursive trees

-where $ B $ denotes the Beta function. \item The sequence $ \frac{1}{n} Y_n $ converges almost surely as $ n $ tends to infinity to a random variable $ Y $ that is $ \textup{Beta}(1,m) $ distributed. \end{enumerate} \end{lemma} See for example \cite{Mahamoud}, Theorem 3.1 and Theorem 3.2.
 Now let $ c_{k,n}^\prime $ denote the subtree rooted at node $ k $ after percolation, that is all the nodes and edges that are still connected to the node $ k $, via an increasing sequence of labels, after we performed percolation.
 The size of this subtree is denoted by $ \vert c_{k,n}^ {\prime} \vert $, and can be expressed with help of the above urn sheme.
 We first shall compute how many nodes are in the subtree rooted at node $ k $, \textit{before} the edges are deleted.
 Let black balls correspond to nodes that are in the subtree rooted at node $ k $, and white balls correspond to nodes that are not in the subtree rooted at node $ k $.
 When we build the tree of size $ n $ recursively, once we have arrived at the node $ k $, we have distributed $ k $ nodes and are left to distribute $ n-k $ nodes.
 In the urn setting this corresponds starting with $ k $ balls, one black ball (corresponding to the node $ k $) and $ k-1 $ white balls.
 The number of the remaining $ n-k $ nodes, that will be added to the subtree rooted at node $ k $, then corresponds to the number of black balls $ Y(n,k) $ after $ n-k $ draws and thus:

 where $Y(n,k) $ is Beta-binomial distributed with parameter $ (n-k,1,k-1) $ and $Y(n,k) =0$ if $ k \geq n $.
 Now if the edge that connects $ k $ to its parent has been deleted, $ c_{k,n}^\prime $ is a cluster of the Bernoulli bond percolation.
 Remember that the probability of this event is $ (1-p) $, and that it is independent of the size of the cluster.
 Thus for all $ i \geq 2 $ we have